ottodevs/proof-of-networking/README.md

 ## Problem

+- **It’s hard for Web3 People to remember everyone they meet at events and re-connect later.**
+    - As current Alternatives, some of them are documenting everything on Memo app or Spreadsheet.

 - **Web2 Social Media is Broken**
     - Networks Sell your Data
         - You pay with your personal information to utilize their services.
 There is no digital Privacy.